 As parents, your influence in helping your children to understand the dangers, as well as the opportunities the internet can bring, is huge.
 It is vital that, as parents, you feel confident in ensuring your children's safe use of the internet and social networking sites.
 For more information, take a look at the UK Safer Internet Centre website: www.saferinternet.org.uk/

 Internet Safety Day 2019 took place in February and related information for parents and children can be found at:

-Get ready for Internet Safety Day in February 2020.
+Internet Safety Day was in February 2020.
 This link provides helpful information about how to start a conversation about online safety with your child:

 Another useful site is: https://www.thinkuknow.co.uk/parents/Primary/Tools/Parental-controls/ - this site has lots of good resources and advice for parents, including advice on how to put Parental Controls in place.